gmkarl/todo/README.md

 Doable things:
 - [ ] wrap sister gift
+- [ ] schedule next port flush; missed last one but was redundant
 - [ ] pick up flouride @ serio's
 - [ ] grocery shopping
 - [ ] get a new dentist